rivue/Gamified-Study-Tool/README.md

                 users could add a note for each unit or something
                 - ✅ ⭐️ backfill true / false for is_public (true)
         - do vthisv right after ^this^
-        - ⭐️ visibility of different courses? are they all public like quizlet or am I trying to form a tight knit group like clash royale?
+        - ✅ ⭐️ visibility of different courses? are they all public like quizlet or am I trying to form a tight knit group like clash royale?
-            - ⭐️ for private, users would need some sort of short invite code
+            - ✅ ⭐️ for private, users would need some sort of short invite code
+            - change
-            # add ability to specify public / private in library creator and of course make sure private ones have join_codes
+            - add ability to specify public / private in library creator and of course make sure private ones have join_codes
             # then add ui ability to "join" private libraries / public libraries that you didn't create maybe in like a seperate page or list or code box or something

     # basically in library browser, see all libraries